 This year, our storytelling event is coming to a computer near you!
 We are excited to be working on a brand-new, three-day online festival, complete with sideshows, panel discussions, breakout chats, live talks, and lots of fun too.
 We are looking forward to bringing our wonderful members together again for a celebration of great charity storytelling.
 Your ticket will provide access to all three days of great content.

 Stories are one of the charity sector’s biggest assets.
 A well-told story can create wonder and delight.
 It can cut to the core of your values to drive immersive and emotional experiences that spark imagination, passion, and the most loyal support.

-However, behind every story is a person with real fears, hopes, vulnerabilities and futures.
-As charity comms professionals we must tell stories honestly, openly and authentically, all the while protecting the people who lend us their stories.
+Behind every story is a person with real fears, hopes, vulnerabilities and futures.
+As charity comms professionals we must tell stories honestly, openly, and authentically, all the while protecting the people who lend us their stories.

-- Creating a culture of storytelling within your organisation
+- How to create a culture of storytelling within your organisation

 - Techniques for developing powerful narratives

 - Building relationships with your storytellers: from initial meeting to aftercare

 - Finding ways to tell vulnerable people’s stories

 - More topics to be confirmed

 We know watching an event from your PC for many hours can be exhausting.
 That’s why we’ll be launching some pre-recorded content each day for you to watch at your leisure.

 Can’t join us for all three days of the festival?